katalon-studio-samples/katalon-shadow-dom-sample/README.md

 # Introduction

-This project demonstrates how katalon studio helps users to automate application behind the shadow DOM.
+This project demonstrates how katalon studio helps users to automate application behind the shadow DOM. it contains some test cases for the shadow dom.

 # Requirement
 * Katalon studio v8.5.2 beta